WaKeeney, Kansas: Media

 The local newspaper published in WaKeeney is the weekly Western Kansas World.

 K231BG, a translator of radio station KJIL in Copeland, Kansas, broadcasts from WaKeeney on 94.1 FM playing a Contemporary Christian format.

 WaKeeney is in the Wichita-Hutchinson, Kansas television market.

 Culture

 Events

 Since 1950, WaKeeney has hosted an ornate civic Christmas lighting display, which now includes over 6,000 lights and a 35-foot man-made Christmas tree in the center of town.
-The tree is ceremonially lit the Saturday night after Thanksgiving through New Years.
+The tree is ceremonially lit the Saturday night after Thanksgiving through New Years Day.

 Points of interest

 The train depot, built in 1879 with Saline River and Big Creek limestone, was the first major building in the town.
 It was inaugurated on July 4 of that year, with officials from Warren, Keeney and the Kansas governor in attendance.
 Union Pacific later acquired the depot and used it until the 1930s.
 The Opera House was the next major building, completed in 1884 with ceiling murals, a Rochester electric brass chandelier, and seating for 400.
 It was destroyed by fire the following year.

 The Trego County Courthouse, constructed of Trego County hard stone and Manhattan stone, was designed by Topeka architect George R. Ropes in the Queen Anne style, with a 100-ft cupola and European tin roof which lasted until 1952.
 The courthouse is still in use, although the basement jail, with unusual flat bars, was closed in 1976.
 The building appeared in several scenes in the 1974 film Paper Moon.